 Get started on your new career path with the Classic Resume Template 120360.

 It is a modern font with excellent legibility and the standard font in Word.
 It performs exceptionally well on computer screens.
 Moreover, its design ensures legibility even if you choose a smaller resume font size.

 Get the look with the Modern Resume Template 120440.

 This sans-serif font will give your resume yet professional look.
-It is one of the newer fonts with contemporary design.
-It’s tight spacing of the letters will allow you to fit more text on one page of your resume.
+It is one of the newer fonts with a contemporary design.
+It’s the tight spacing of the letters will allow you to fit more text on one page of your resume.